pstringe/Research-Development-and-Applications/Notes/Notes related to the implementation of host succession.md

 tags:
 ---
 0. There is at least one observable process P (T)

-1. Process P generates evidence to support the existence of other observable processes (T)
+1. Process P generates evidence to support the existence of other observable processes (T) (omit in represative description)

-2. Process P represents a list of observable processes, [A, B, C].
+3. Process P represents a list of observable processes, [A, B, C].
 Equiv notation: P:[A, B, C]

-3. A: [D, E]
+4. A: [D, E]

-4. B: [C, A, D]
+5. B: [C, A, D]

-5. C: [B]
+6. C: [B]

-6. Succession of P's representation
+7. Succession of P's representation

 ```mermaid
 stateDiagram-v2